Frequently Asked Questions

 Not always.
 The government does not require health and safety testing of products and ingredients and does not insist that cleaning products carry a list of ingredients.

 Ingredient disclosure on product labels would allow consumers to identify healthier cleaning products and avoid potentially hazardous ingredients.
 Moreover, cleaning product makers sometimes reformulate their products to eliminate hazardous chemicals so as to avoid disclosing them to consumers.
 Some product makers list ingredients online, but that isn’t very useful when you’re in the grocery store!
 Some companies will provide more information if you ask.
 Let them know you want a complete list of ingredients, preferably on the product label.

 Antibacterial cleaning products contain pesticides that have been tested with EPA supervision.
 The pesticide content must be indicated on the label.
 In California, cleaning supplies that emit state-identified “Proposition 65” carcinogens and reproductive toxicants at levels above health-based limits must have a warning label.

 41- What are Green Seal and EcoLogo?

-EWG recommends cleaning products certified by Green Seal and EcoLogo because they must meet strict health and environmental standards.
-These nationally recognized, independent groups publish standards based on a transparent process.
+Green Seal and EcoLogo are nationally recognized, independent groups that publish standards based on a transparent process.
 They revise their standards periodically to reflect the latest science.
 While these standards may not be perfect, certified green products are a consumer’s best bet to avoid “greenwashing.”

 42- Doesn’t the government prohibit dangerous chemicals in cleaning products?